 Geraldine Suter | email@example.com | German, Foreign Languages, Literatures, and Cultures

-Students will live and study in a modern youth hostel and business meeting center, located at the banks of the Moselle-river, within a short walking distance to Old Town Trier.
+Students will live and study in modern youth hostels and business meeting centers, located in the heart of each city.
 Breakfast and lunch will be provided.

 For more detailed instructions and to download the application, please click on the following link to the Applications and Forms section for JMU Short-Term Programs.

 Official transcript required for first-semester transfer students and non-JMU students.

 All dates are tentative and subject to change

 GER 232: Intermediate German II (3 credits)

 GER 308: Contemporary German and Civilization (3 credits)